Exciton-magnon transitions in the frustrated chromium antiferromagnets CuCrO2, alpha-CaCr2O4, CdCr2O4, and ZnCr2O4: Experimental Results and Discussion

-A direct comparison of the two low-temperature absorption spectra of CdCr$_2$O$_4$ and ZnCr$_2$O$_4$ is presented in Fig.~\ref{fig:zoom_cco_zco}(c), where the spectra are plotted vs.\,wave number scaled to the respective onset wave number $\nu_0$ of the exciton lines.
-In case of CdCr$_2$O$_4$ $\nu_0$ was defined as the purely excitonic line M$_0$ and in case of ZnCr$_2$O$_4$ the first peak of the fine structure at 13835~cm$^{-1}$ was used.
+A direct comparison of the two low-temperature absorption spectra of CdCr$_2$O$_4$ and ZnCr$_2$O$_4$ is presented in Fig.~\ref{fig:zoom_cco_zco}(c), where the spectra are plotted vs.\ wave number scaled to the respective onset $\nu_0$ of the exciton lines.
+In case of CdCr$_2$O$_4$ $\nu_0$ was taken as the well-defined frequency of the excitation R1 and in case of ZnCr$_2$O$_4$ the first peak of the fine structure at 13835~cm$^{-1}$ was used.
 The absorption values are scaled in a way that the curves coincide at the maximum of the absorption peak visible at $\nu/\nu_0$ = 1.05 for CdCr$_2$O$_4$.
 In this scaling, even the low-energy flanks of the two curves coincide and the peak maximum in CdCr$_2$O$_4$ corresponds to a clear shoulder in ZnCr$_2$O$_4$.
 Moreover, the EMP feature in ZnCr$_2$O$_4$ seems to correspond to a shoulder in the spectrum of CdCr$_2$O$_4$ [see shaded areas in Fig.~\ref{fig:zoom_cco_zco}(c)].
 This shoulder is directly followed by the first spin-allowed crystal-field excitation in CdCr$_2$O$_4$.
 We propose that the occurrence of similar features in both compounds and their persistence to the highest studied temperatures (exceeding the respective Curie-Weiss transitions) again favors a structural origin of these excitations.
-Therefore, the reported suppression of the EMP peak above 400~T might be interpreted as a magnetic-field induced structural change.\cite{Miyata2011} This scaling further suggests that the $^4A_2 \rightarrow {}^2E$ and $^4A_2 \rightarrow {}^2T_1$ regions are behaving differently in terms of relative intensities for the two compounds, i.e. the $^4A_2 \rightarrow {}^2E$ and $^4A_2 \rightarrow {}^2T_1$ regions appear to be of comparable intensity in CdCr$_2$O$_4$, while the $^4A_2 \rightarrow {}^2T_1$ region seems to have much higher intensity in ZnCr$_2$O$_4$.
+Therefore, the reported suppression of the EMP peak above 400~T in ZnCr$_2$O$_4$ might be interpreted as a magnetic-field induced structural change.\cite{Miyata2011} This scaling further suggests that the $^4A_2 \rightarrow {}^2E$ and $^4A_2 \rightarrow {}^2T_1$ regions are behaving differently in terms of relative intensities for the two compounds, i.e., the $^4A_2 \rightarrow {}^2E$ and $^4A_2 \rightarrow {}^2T_1$ regions appear to be of comparable intensity in CdCr$_2$O$_4$, while the $^4A_2 \rightarrow {}^2T_1$ region seems to have much higher intensity in ZnCr$_2$O$_4$.
 This might be related to the different structural distortions in the two systems in the magnetically ordered state.
 There is still a debate with respect to the exact symmetry of the two systems,\cite{Chern06,Ji09,Kant09} but a clear difference is that in ZnCr\tsub2O\tsub4 the lattice contracts and in CdCr\tsub2O\tsub4 it elongates along the $c$-axis.
 This will certainly influence the transition probabilities and the intensities of the CF transitions.
+The difference in the exciton-magnon features for the two spinel systems is in our opinion due to the fact that the ground states of CdCr$_2$O$_4$ and ZnCr$_2$O$_4$ differ strongly.
+In CdCr$_2$O$_4$ a helical magnetic structure seems to be favored, while the complex magnetic structure of ZnCr$_2$O$_4$ has not yet been solved and might be dominated by weakly coupled molecule-like units.